Research Mini Grants

-Utah AHEC is now accepting applications for mini-grants of $10,000 to support student-led research projects that focus on health issues affecting socially and economically disadvantaged communities inhabiting rural, tribal and in general under-served areas.
+Utah AHEC is now accepting applications for Research Mini-Grants of $10,000 to support student-led research projects that focus on health issues affecting populations living in rural, tribal and in general low-access areas.

-Proposals need to address at least three of the following topics.
+Proposals need to address at least three of the following five areas.

 - Ethics in Public Health